LukaHietala/lewis-bot/README.md

 ## Installation

-The official bot for Lewis Menelaws (TectTok).
+The official bot for Lewis Menelaws (TechTok).
 You need to know the basics of programming before contributing.
 Otherwise, you probably will have many issues with the bot.

 To get started, you need to first install all the dependencies.